-A recent study by education charity Central YMCA which surveyed senior managers at over 200 businesses, revealed that UK employers value more than just work-related skills in young people coming out of the education system and into the workplace.
+A recent study by the education charity Central YMCA, which surveyed senior managers at over 200 businesses, revealed that UK employers value more than just work-related skills in young people coming out of the education system and into the workplace.

-According to the study, alongside valuing someone who is well-travelled and has experiences of other cultures, the top three non-work related qualities employers look for most when hiring young people are:
+According to the study, alongside valuing someone who is well-traveled and has experience of other cultures, the top three non-work-related qualities employers look for most when hiring young people are:

 - Learning new skills (57%)

 - Being well-read (47%)

 - Having a strong interest in a hobby (43%)

 Soft skills, sometimes known as emotional intelligence, is often overlooked in the pursuit of obtaining the practical skills needed for a certain job path.

 Commenting on the study, Rosi Prescott, chief executive of Central YMCA, said:

 “It has become evident that there is a soft skills gap which needs plugging – most employers are reporting that young people lack basic soft skills such as punctuality and appropriate mobile phone usage.